A Guide to Psychology and its Practice

 So, first of all, congratulations for recognizing that feeling.

 As for what to do about that feeling, it really can be a genuine part of your psychotherapy.
-If your psychotherapist is competent, then after you have asked your questions, and if they have been answered non-defensively, then the psychotherapist will turn to looking at the underlying feeling that led you to ask those questions after 10 months of treatment.
-On the other hand, as you can tell by reading some of the other questions in this section, there are a lot of “bad therapists” out there.
-Given that your psychotherapist failed to discuss some very important issues right from the beginning, and may not have even had a proper treatment consent form, then you may have to face the fact, after 10 months, that you have picked someone who isn’t all that competent.
+If your psychotherapist is competent, then after you have asked your questions, and if they have been answered non-defensively, then the psychotherapist will turn to looking at the underlying reason that led you to ask those questions after 10 months of treatment.
+On the other hand, as you can tell by reading some of the other questions in this section, there are many “bad therapists” out there.
+Given that your psychotherapist failed to discuss some very important issues right from the beginning, and may not have even had a proper treatment consent form, then you may have to face the fact, after 10 months, that you have picked someone who isn’t very competent.

 In any event, you will have your real answer when you ask those questions.
-If asking the questions gets the treatment rolling into a deeper understanding of the therapeutic relationship, then everything is fine.
+If asking the questions moves the treatment into a deeper understanding of the therapeutic relationship, then everything is fine.
 But if your questions provoke a defensive reaction from the psychotherapist, and if the psychotherapist never raises the big Why? as a clinical issue, but instead makes you feel embarrassed or stupid, then you might want to start a search for someone more competent.
-And, of course, if it comes to that, this time you will know the right questions to ask.
+And, of course, if it comes to that, now you know the right questions to ask.

 Back to the list of questions